Finding a flat in Barcelona – an adventure in Spain’s frozen north

 P.D.
 Have you ever tried finding a flat in Barcelona?
 What was your experience?
 Hit me up right here in the comments… I’m listening.

 P.P.S.
 If you want to know more, I’ve got a whole article about the pros and cons of living in Barcelona too.
-You might like it.
+And about the best restaurants in Barceloneta.
+You might like them.
 Or not.
 Just don’t be a butjolez about it.